tsatria03/CookyCraze/docks/readme.txt

 The coin reward scales with your current rank, so higher ranks pay out more.
 Certain milestone ranks also award bonus stat boosts on top of the coin reward, such as extra auto cookies or manual cookies.
 All rewards and unlock ranks are fully configurable in ranks.table.

+Regular rank rewards are announced non-interruptively in the background and stored in the ranks buffer.
+Milestone rank rewards show a dialog you must dismiss, since they carry more significant information.

 The singles shop.
 Buy individual stat upgrades using your coins.
 Three stats are available: auto cookies, manual cookies, and baking speed.